Getting it Right at the Board

 The presentation/dialogue was a power-packed session with valuable nuggets of learning.
 Some of the key takeaways from the session include:

-2. 2.
-The is no such thing as a stupid question.
+2. There is no such thing as a stupid question.
 When in doubt, do not be afraid to ask questions.

 “An independent director is not a decorative ornament …. and has a role in governance.”
 (Quoting the presiding judge in a 2011 High Court ruling).